 Completions

-The number of completions in an online video analytics tool reports how many viewers went through the entirety of the video.
-Again, when paired with total views and viewers, it gives a complete picture of how many of the viewers actually completed the whole video.
-The aforementioned heatmap widget would show you exactly when viewers who didn’t complete the video dropped off.
-Using this insight, you can analyze why viewers didn’t go through the whole video.
+In EnterpriseTube, the number of completions reports how many viewers went through the entirety of the video.
+When paired with total views and viewers, theygive a complete picture of how many of the viewers actually completed the whole video.

 Total time played